KamKoen/DeferredBenchmark/README.md

 For licenses and sources in regards to the used libraries and models, one should take a look at Licenses.txt.

-This benchmark program was created for my bachelor's thesis "Vergleich zwischen Deferred and Forward Rendering" (transl.: "Comparison between Deferred and Forward Rendering").
+This benchmark program was created for my bachelor's thesis "Vergleich zwischen Deferred and Forward Rendering" (transl.: "Comparison between Deferred and Forward Rendering", [link to the pdf in German](http://www.gdv.informatik.uni-frankfurt.de/abschlussarbeiten/download/2014-4/ausarbeitung.pdf)).
 After starting the program and letting it load to completion, the user is greeted with a Swing-UI holding a panel which uses LWJGL to render a scene of 3D-models.
 The only requirement should be a graphics card that can handle multiple FBOs and GL4.3, since LWJGL should work regardless of operating system.